sassoftware/sasoptpy/doc/guide/basics.rst

 -----------------------------

 Objective functions can be written in terms of expressions.
-In this problem, the objective is to maximize the profit, so :func:`Model.set_objective` method is used as follows:
+In this problem, the objective is to maximize the profit, so the :func:`Model.set_objective` method is used as follows:

 .. ipython:: python

    m.set_objective(totalRevenue-totalCost, sense=so.MAX, name='totalProfit')

-Notice that you can define the same objective using
+Notice that you can define the same objective using:

 >>> m.set_objective(production.sum('*')*price_per_product - production_cap*capacity_cost, sense=so.MAX, name='totalProfit')